kinire98/Sanke/README.md

 ## To keep in Mind

 * I`m learning
-* Don't expect a revolutionary gameplay cause you won't find it
+* Don't expect a rEvOlUtIoNaRy GaMePlAy cause you won't find it
-* If you want to play a better version of snake you can always search Snake in Google and you will find a million times better [version](https://www.google.com/search?q=snake).
-I still prefer my version to be honest
+* If you want to play a better version of snake you can always search [Snake](https://www.google.com/search?q=snake) in Google and you will find a million times better version.
+I still prefer my version to be honest, it goes a little bit faster
 * __The english version of the code doesn't change the name of the variables and the IDs, cause it gives me more work than commenting well the code.
 I am going to do this so english-speaking people can understand well-enough my code.__ If you're asking why the code is in Spanish is because I'm from Spain ¿okay?, and the S isn't silent.
 To prove that I'm from Spain -> ññññññññññ (I mean you can still do [Alt Gr+4]+n and it stills pop up, but you going to have to believe me)
+* Enjoy